 According to a study by BambooHR, 31% of employed Americans report having quit a job within the first 6 months.
 A third of those respondents report leaving within the first month.

 If there’s a problem with your onboarding, don’t wait until it’s too late.
 Start engaging your employees as soon as possible.
-Internal communicators, HR, and management all need to collaborate on onboarding.
+Internal communicators, HR, and management all need to collaborate for an effective employee onboarding process.

 Look, we get it.
 When we picture professional attire we’re probably not picturing ripped jeans and a hoodie.
 Regardless, norms around workplace dress are changing.

 Obviously, there are exceptions to what is appropriate.
-Profanity and immodesty are still out of the question, as are outfits which could pose a safety risk for those working with machinery.
+Profanity and immodesty are still out of the question, as are outfits that could pose a safety risk for those working with machinery.

-To sweeten the pot, many companies offer dress down days in exchange for contributions to a charity initiative.
+To sweeten the pot, many companies offer dress-down days in exchange for contributions to a charity initiative.
 For example, Casual Fridays at some offices come at a minimum donation of $5 to a charity pot.
-This is a great way to increase employee engagement without impacting the bottom line.
+This is a great way to increase employee engagement activities without impacting the bottom line.